You are here

 Kevin McCort is President and CEO of Vancouver Foundation.
 With more than 30 years of service to the non-profit sector, both in Canada and around the world, he has earned a reputation as a smart, strategic leader who always puts community at the heart of his work.

-Since 2013 Kevin has led Vancouver Foundation through a period of significant transformation, with a sharpened focus on donor service, community inspired grant-making and world-class endowment management.
-Strong growth in new funds and assets enabled the foundation to contribute over $63M towards building healthy, vibrant, livable communities across BC in 2018.
+Since 2013 Kevin has led Vancouver Foundation through a period of significant transformation, with a sharpened focus on donor service, community inspired grant-making, and world-class endowment management.
+Strong growth in new funds and assets enabled the foundation to contribute over $68M towards building healthy, vibrant, livable communities across BC in 2019.
 As the scale of Vancouver Foundation has grown Kevin has also worked to expand its impact, pioneering new initiatives and innovations that create meaningful change at a community level.
-Starting in 2015 Kevin led his team in a transformation of Vancouver Foundation’s approach to community granting, with a new focus on seeking systemic change by addressing root causes of pressing social, cultural and environmental issues.
+Kevin has led his team in a transformation of Vancouver Foundation’s approach to community granting, focusing on supporting systems change work that address root causes of pressing social, cultural and environmental issues.
+He is working to position justice and rights at the centre of the Foundation’s discretionary granting.
+And in 2020, Kevin led an historic effort that granted $20M to more than 500 charities across BC as they pivoted to respond to the COVID-19 pandemic.

 Kevin has also been active at the national level.
 In 2019, he was appointed to the Women Deliver 2019 National Committee and also to the Advisory Committee on the Charitable Sector, advising the Ministers of Women and Gender Equality, and National Revenue respectively.